Studio Art (B.S., B.A., B.F.A.)

 The Bachelor of Science (B.S.) degree in studio art is designed for students who seek a breadth of knowledge in the visual arts and who have a preferred interest or stronger background preparation in math, the natural sciences or the social sciences.
 The degree major of studio art allows students to develop their visual vocabulary and provides a range of elective options that complement the major in studio art.

 The Bachelor of Arts (B.A.) degree is intended for students interested in pursuing a program of art study that promotes lifelong learning with an emphasis on the humanities.
 The B.A. in studio art is designed for students who seek a breadth of knowledge in the visual arts and who have an interest or background in the humanities.
-Students majoring in studio art will:

 B.F.A.
 IN STUDIO ART